At a glance…

 The program orientation begins on the first and third Monday of every month, and volunteers need to arrive in Madrid on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at Madrid International Airport (MAD).
+Canadian travelers do not require a visa to enter Spain for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in central Madrid.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.